AI-Hypercomputer/xpk/README.md

 ## Storage
+Currently xpk supports two types of cloud storages: FUSE and Filestore.

+### FUSE
-Currently xpk supports Cloud Storage FUSE.
-A FUSE adapter that lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.
+A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.

 To use the GCS FUSE with XPK user needs to create a a [Storage Bucket](https://pantheon.corp.google.com/storage/) and a manifest with PersistentVolume and PersistentVolumeClaim that mounts to the Bucket.
 To learn how to properly